xelis-project/xelis-explorer/README.md

-# Xelis Explorer
+# XELIS Explorer

-Official Explorer for Xelis Blockchain.
+Official Explorer for XELIS Blockchain.

 - Realtime statistics with web sockets
 - Navigate all blocks of the entire blockchain